annanay25/Notes---Polyhedral-Compilation/README.md

 CodeGen Algorithm -
 1. createLocalBufferDecl —> Creates declaration to local array of same data type - Argument array.
 Size calculated by rectangular hull of argument set.
 2. createScanningCodeIn —> Creates scan for all elements in Polyhedral set.
-3. createScanningCodeOut
+3. createScanningCodeOut -> Same operation as above, element in consideration is on left of assignment.
 4. converGlobalToLocalRef —> Converts all references to the global array with references to local in-cache array

 HLS Specific Optimizations -
 **Fine grain parallelism exposure, Pipelining exposure.**
-1. Communication Prefetching and Overlapping.
-Evident from before, Prefetching data at iteration i = PerIterCommunication at iteration i+1.
+1. Communication Prefetching and Overlapping. <br/>Evident from before, Prefetching data at iteration i = PerIterCommunication at iteration i+1.
-2. Pipelining.
-Start execution of successive iterations of the loop - (Since fetch, compute algorithmic units are independent) Expose Inner loop parallelism —> Done by applying constraints like (#pragma AP pipeline II=1 ) while and after Tiling Hyperplanes method. (#pragma AP dependence inter false).
-There exists a large amount of parallelism inside a single loop iteration.
+2. Pipelining.  <br/>Start execution of successive iterations of the loop - (Since fetch, compute algorithmic units are independent) <br/>Expose Inner loop parallelism —> Done by applying constraints like (#pragma AP pipeline II=1 ) and (#pragma AP dependence inter false) at the time of and after Tiling Hyperplanes method. <br/>There exists a large amount of parallelism inside a single loop iteration.
 This can be captured by polyhedral scheduling.
 Focusing on a single loop at a time by using the appropriate PDS —> compute a graph of dependent operations within a given iteration of the loop body.
 This dependence graph is used to re- structure the code —> collection of separate functions for tasks that can be run in parallel

 ## Section 4.
 Resource-Constrained On-Chip Buffer Management